By James Eliot, Markets & Finance Editor

 Retirement scams encompass deceptive schemes targeting retirees to misappropriate their savings.
 They exploit vulnerabilities in trust and financial literacy, particularly among older adults.
 These scams often manifest as fraudulent telephone calls, phishing emails, or counterfeit investments.
 For instance, such schemes resonate with retirees like my father, who—despite being seasoned in financial matters—fell prey to a well-crafted impersonation of a reputable financial firm.

 Investors must understand the gravity of this issue now more than ever due to a surge in fraud cases.
 To illustrate, it’s akin to a fortress that has failed to upgrade its defenses; without diligent updates, it remains susceptible to invaders.
+Various methods of scamming retirees are outlined in this context in articles like 5 Interaction Models That Are Reshaping Financial Services in 2023.

 How Retirement Scams Work in Practice